Born in Singapore, the daughter of a British diplomat,TESSA ARLEN has lived in Egypt, Germany, the Persian Gulf, China and India.

 As a little girl, JULIE CHRISTINE JOHNSON read Harriet the Spy by Louise Fitzhugh and decided that one day she would be a writer, just like Harriet.
 Julie grew up, earned undergraduate degrees in French and Psychology and a Master’s in International Affairs, and went on to do many things, including teaching English as a Second Language, administering university study abroad programs, and buying wine and beer for a multi-store natural foods co-op.
 But it took her nearly forty years to follow in Harriet’s footsteps and begin writing.

 Julie draws from her experiences living abroad in lands as varied as France, Japan, Chad, and New Zealand to craft stories about characters searching for a sense of self and place.
 She hopes to move her readers with fiction that navigates the borders of heart and mind.
-Her novel, IN ANOTHER LIFE (Sourcebooks), will debut in March 2016.
-Inspired by the only religious crusade to take place on European soil, IN ANOTHER LIFE is set in present day and 13th century France.
+She is the author of IN ANOTHER LIFE (Sourcebooks, 2016), and THE CROWS OF BEARA (Ashland Creek Press, 2017).
 A runner, hiker, and wine geek, Julie makes her home on the Olympic Peninsula of northwest Washington state with her best friend and husband of twenty-three years, Brendan.
 Visit Julie’s blog chalkthesun.org

 KATHRYN JOHNSON (aka Mary Hart Perry) has authored more than 40 published novels, is an Agatha Award finalist and honoree of the American Library Association.
 Her most recent work of fiction, The Shadow Princess, third in a series of romantic Victorian thrillers, launched in 2014.
 Kathryn is vice-president of the Mystery Writers of America/Mid-Atlantic Region.
 In 2006 she founded Write by You www.writebyyou.com, an author’s mentoring/editorial service.
 She also teaches at the renowned Writer’s Center in Washington, D.C. and speaks at regional and national writers’ conferences.
 Her professional memberships include the Author’s Guild, Ninc, Mystery Writers of America, Novelists Inc (NINC), and Romance Writers of America.
 Having lived in Italy and traveled throughout Europe, and more recently to Egypt, she loves weaving rich historical detail into her novels.
 Kathryn and her husband Roger enjoy cultural events in Washington, DC.
 Her most recent adventures involve year-round vegetable gardening and learning to play the Irish fiddle.